 Finding something you lost long ago is one of life’s little pleasures.
-There’s a certain satisfaction in coming across a wayward sock that’s been hibernating under your clothes dryer or discovering a few dollars in the pocket of a jacket that’s been in the closet for months.
-You might have figured your lost items were gone forever, or maybe you even forgot they were lost in the first place – even though they were, and are, rightfully yours.
+There’s a certain satisfaction in coming across a wayward sock that’s been hibernating under your dryer or sticking a hand into the pocket of a winter coat and discovering a secret cache of dollar bills.
+You might have figured your lost items were gone forever, or maybe you even forgot they existed in the first place – even though they were, and are, rightfully yours.

-Many people don’t realize that this can happen with assets more substantial than wayward laundry or spare change hiding between couch cushions.
-In the financial world, unclaimed property such as uncashed checks, unexchanged shares, or outstanding refunds and other items can be stuck in limbo for long periods of time, seemingly out of reach of their rightful owners.
-This situation, which leads to escheatment, happens when an account is dormant or assets appear to be unclaimed or abandoned.
-Fortunately, there are ways to reunite people with their unclaimed property.
+Many people don’t realize that this can happen with assets more substantial than errant laundry or spare change wedged between couch cushions.
+In the financial world, unclaimed property such as uncashed checks, unexchanged shares, or dormant or lost accounts, can be stuck in limbo for long periods of time, seemingly out of reach of their rightful owners.
+This situation, which leads to escheatment, happens when an account is dormant or when assets appear to be unclaimed or abandoned.
+Fortunately, there are ways to reunite people with their lost property.

 Getting separated from your assets is not as unusual as you might think.
-In fact, it happens to the tune of millions and millions of dollars every year.
-Because every state sets its own rules defining when an account is considered to be dormant, abandoned or when an owner cannot be contacted, escheated property can languish out of sight, and out of mind, for years.
+In fact, it happens to the tune of millions of dollars every year.
+Because every state sets its own rules defining when an account is considered dormant or abandoned, escheated property can languish out of sight, and out of mind, for years.

 Reasons why your assets might enter the escheatment process